mohancoder2k/CliqBackend/README.md

 ---

 ## 🏁 Final Notes
 This bot is built for reliability and clarity.
 It doesn’t rely on fancy UI — just solid backend routing and secure triggers.
-If you’re judging this for a contest, I hope it reflects thoughtful design, defensive coding, and real-world usability.
+I hope it reflects thoughtful design, defensive coding, and real-world usability.